lfost42/BrailleSymbols/README.md

 ## OPEN REQUIREMENTS

 MVP
-- A dashboard that allows authenticated users can search, create, update, and delete records from the Special Symbols database through the BrailleSymbolsAPI.
+- Consumed by a web app that allows authenticated users can search, create, update, and delete records from the Special Symbols database through the BrailleSymbolsAPI.
 - Unauthenticated users can search the database to locate symbols.
 - FosterPi API provides authentication using Linkedin OAuth 2.0.